Shishunki Bitter Change

 Shishunki Bitter Change (思春期ビターチェンジ, Shishunki Bitā Chenji) is a manga series written and illustrated by Masayoshi.
-It has been published in the web comic magazine Comic Polaris since October 2012 and collected in 4 tankōbon volumes as of December 2015.
+It was published in the web comic magazine Comic Polaris from October 2012 to January 2019 and was collected in nine tankōbon volumes from October 2013 to January 2019.

 Plot

 Fourth graders Yūta Kimura and Yui Ōtsuka inexplicably swap bodies after Yūta falls from a tree and lands on Yui.
 Years pass, and with no known way to change back to their former selves, the two struggle through adolescence.
 Filled with comical, relatable, and heartwarming moments, the two struggle to handle each other's lives in the other person's shoes.